Guide

 Corrections, Downgrades, and Removals

-Editorial coverage can be revised when better creator attribution appears, when a track stops loading correctly, or when an older review no longer matches the page quality threshold.
-A page can also be downgraded from indexable status while remaining playable.
+Editorial coverage can be revised when better creator attribution appears, when a track stops loading correctly, or when an older review no longer helps players make a good choice.
+A page can also lose featured status while remaining playable.

 - We correct factual mistakes when they are verified.

-- We can remove ads from pages that fall below the quality line.
+- We can remove advertising from pages that need more complete review notes.

 - We can downgrade or remove featured status when a better editorial standard is needed.